chesio/bc-security/README.md

 * `bc-security/filter:modified-files-ignored-in-core-integrity-check` - filters array of files that should not be reported as __modified__ in checksum verification of core WordPress files.
 By default, the array consist of _wp-config-sample.php_ and _wp-includes/version.php_ values.
 * `bc-security/filter:unknown-files-ignored-in-core-integrity-check` - filters array of files that should not be reported as __unknown__ in checksum verification of core WordPress files.
 By default, the array consist of _.htaccess_, _wp-config.php_, _liesmich.html_, _olvasdel.html_ and _procitajme.html_ values.
 * `bc-security/filter:show-pwned-password-warning` - filters whether the ["pwned password" warning](#passwords-check) should be displayed for current user on current screen.
-* `bc-security/filter:ip-blacklist-default-manual-lock-duration` - filters number of seconds that is used as default value in lock duration field of manual IP blacklisting form.
+* `bc-security/filter:internal-blocklist-default-manual-lock-duration` - filters number of seconds that is used as default value in lock duration field of manual internal blocklisting form.
 By default, the value is equal to one month in seconds.
-* `bc-security/filter:is-ip-address-locked` - filters boolean value that determines whether given IP address is currently locked within given scope.
-By default, the value is based on plugin bookkeeping data.
+* `bc-security/filter:is-ip-address-locked` - filters boolean value that determines whether given IP address is currently on internal blocklist (within given scope).
+* `bc-security/filter:is-ip-address-blocked` - filters boolean value that determines whether given IP address is currently blocked either by external or internal blocklist.
 * `bc-security/filter:log-404-event` - filters boolean value that determines whether current HTTP request that resulted in [404 response](https://en.wikipedia.org/wiki/HTTP_404) should be logged or not.
 To completely disable logging of 404 events, you can attach [`__return_false`](https://developer.wordpress.org/reference/functions/__return_false/) function to the filter.
 * `bc-security/filter:events-with-hostname-resolution` - filters array of IDs of events for which hostname of involved IP address should be resolved via reverse DNS lookup.
 By default the following events are registered: attempts to authenticate with bad cookie, failed and successful login attempts and lockout events.
 Note that this functionality only relates to event logs report in backend - in case email notification is sent, hostname of reported IP address (if any) is always resolved separately.
 * `bc-security/filter:username-blacklist` - filters array of blacklisted usernames.
 Blacklisted usernames cannot be registered when opening new account and any login attempt using non-existing blacklisted username triggers long lockout.
 There are no default values, but the filter operates on usernames set via module settings, so it can be used to enforce blacklisting of particular usernames.